hilo43/Project_24--Capstone_Project/README.md

 https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

 Note: I developed an algorithm that can recognize just these signs.
-While I accomplished the 1st task, I couldn't accomplish the 2nd.
+While I accomplished the 1st objective, I couldn't accomplish the 2nd.